 The second issue is that most peanuts are grown on the ground.
 They get very moist, and a lot of them contain mycotoxins or mold — and mold also leads to other health issues.

-How to Healthily Consume Peanut Butter
+How to Consume It Healthily

 1. Buy Organic

-In addition, Valencia peanuts contain monounsaturated fats that lower triglycerides, and they have all nine essential amino acids and the antioxidant resveratrol.
+In addition, Valencia nuts contain monounsaturated fats that lower triglycerides, and they have all nine essential amino acids and the antioxidant resveratrol.
 Resveratrol is a powerful antioxidant that fights free radical damage produced during everyday bodily functions, such as eating and exercise.

 2. Consume with Omega-3 Foods